Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

    :emphasize-lines: 1-4,33-37
    :language: python

-(Only the highlighted lines need to be added.)
+Only the highlighted lines need to be added or edited.

 Our ``tutorial/tutorial/views.py`` will look something like this when we're done:

 .. literalinclude:: src/authorization/tutorial/views.py
    :linenos:
-   :emphasize-lines: 11,14-19,25,31,37,58,61,73,76,88,91-117,119-123
+   :emphasize-lines: 9-11,14-19,25,31,37,58,61,73,76,88,91-117,119-123
    :language: python

-(Only the highlighted lines need to be added.)
+Only the highlighted lines need to be added or edited.

 Our ``tutorial/tutorial/templates/edit.pt`` template will look something like this when we're done:

 .. literalinclude:: src/authorization/tutorial/templates/edit.pt
    :linenos:
-   :emphasize-lines: 41-43
+   :emphasize-lines: 36-38
-   :language: xml
+   :language: html

-(Only the highlighted lines need to be added.)
+Only the highlighted lines need to be added or edited.

 Our ``tutorial/tutorial/templates/view.pt`` template will look something like this when we're done:

 .. literalinclude:: src/authorization/tutorial/templates/view.pt
    :linenos:
-   :emphasize-lines: 41-43
+   :emphasize-lines: 36-38
-   :language: xml
+   :language: html

-(Only the highlighted lines need to be added.)
+Only the highlighted lines need to be added or edited.

 Viewing the Application in a Browser
 ------------------------------------